Ambush (ER): Production

 Thomas Schlamme (pictured in 2016) directed the episode.

 "Ambush" was directed by Thomas Schlamme and written by executive producer Carol Flint.
 Inspiration for the episode came from production staffers for the show having worked in documentaries and actors Anthony Edwards and George Clooney suggesting that they should do a live episode.
 The episode was filmed live twice for the East and West Coast of the United States.
 British actress Alex Kingston made her series debut as Elizabeth Corday.

 The episode was shot at Warner Bros.
 Studios, Burbank, using 11 cameras throughout, five handheld.
 Rehearsals for the episode began a week before, with executive producer John Wells having been quoted that the process was "more exciting than daunting".
 A pre-filmed version of the episode was made in the event a technical issue happened on set.
 Flint remarked that if the episode was a success, it could lead to the rebirth of live television.

 Camera malfunctions and boom mics seen in the shot were said to be part of the episode.
 After its premiere, Eriq La Salle admitted to forgetting one of his lines and ad-libbed.

+Later the same year, the recording of the performance that aired live on the west coast was aired on the east coast, and the tape of the live east coast performance was broadcast on the west coast.
+The Season 4 DVD set includes the west coast airing, though Target carried copies of the set that included a bonus disc with the east coast airing.